 From creepy crawlies to the Commons: What’s next for Matt Hancock?

-Matt Hancock has now survived more than two weeks in the jungle, coming face-to-face with countless critters, including one particularly feisty scorpion, and enduring some truly-stomach churning challenges.
+Matt Hancock survived more than two weeks in the jungle, coming face-to-face with countless critters, including one particularly feisty scorpion, and enduring some truly stomach-churning challenges.

-It seems the viewers at home are not tired of him yet as he has sailed through five public votes – outlasting several of his fellow campmates, including Culture Club star Boy George.
+The former health secretary surpassed expectations to reach the final of ITV’s I’m A Celebrity and came third in a public vote.

-But the political future of the controversial MP who lost the Tory whip over his trip down under is on somewhat of a looser footing.
+But the political future of the controversial MP who lost the Tory whip over his trip to Australia is on a looser footing.

-Mr Hancock will have to face trials of a different kind when he returns to Westminster following his stint on I’m A Celebrity… Get Me Out Of Here!
+Mr Hancock will have to face trials of a different kind when he returns to Westminster.

 So, what will the next few weeks hold for the man who was only last year leading the UK’s response to the Covid pandemic?